pdudotdev/steganography/4. SShiD/README.md

 🍀 **NOTE:** This is an ongoing **research project** for educational purposes rather than a full-fledged production-ready tool, so treat it accordingly.

 *⚠️ **NOTE:** The code is currently maintained in a private repository and will be included in upcoming educational materials.
-Available upon request, in certain conditions such as technical presentation or interviews.*
+It is available upon request, under certain conditions such as technical presentations or interviews.*

 ## 🚀 **Features**